top of page

 Form as method

-This book also gave me permission.
-Its structure and formatting offered a kind of courage: the courage to play with writing, to let thinking move in tangents, and to trust that careful detours can be part of rigorous scholarship.
+The structure and formatting of Mol's book offered me a kind of courage to play with writing, to let thinking move in tangents, and to trust that careful detours can be part of rigorous scholarship.
 Reading it strengthened my sense that form is not separate from content.
 The way we write shapes what we can notice, what we can hold, and what we can make possible for a reader.

 Connections to my dissertation and to pedagogy